 I feel unusually excited about curries at this time of the year.
 Generously spiced, red hued, boldly flavored curries are a different beast during winters, just waiting for rotis to be dunked in or rice to be mixed.
 These are the months that I reserve for time-consuming meat stews and long cooking processes.
 There is comfort in standing beside the stove preparing meals which warm up the heart and soul.

 Couple of years back, I saw a chef talk about and prepare this fiery curry on a food show.
 All I remember is that he used simple day-to-day spices,grated in lots of garlic & doused the masala in yogurt to tame down the heat from all those dry chilies.
 Only after making it, did I realize what he meant when he said this curry is not for the faint hearted.

-I did not grow up eating it, so I came up with from what I remembered & what suits our tastebuds.The sauce is fiery, though beautifully hued and the dash of ghee towards the end is what does it for me.You really need mellow side dishes with this meal - plain dal tadka and lot of kachumber (sans the green chili) to wash it down.
-Once you sit down to eat, you would want to eat more and more coz the intense flavors open up your appetite but you won't be able to.
+I did not grow up eating it, so I came up with from what I remembered & what suits our tastebuds.The sauce is fiery, though beautifully hued and the dash of ghee towards the end must.You really need mellow side dishes with this meal - plain dal tadka and lot of kachumber (sans the green chili) to wash it down.
+The intense flavors open up your appetite but you won't want to stop 🙂